-In one of my previous articles I talked about why should consider starting a side hustle and in that article I mentioned a lot of great reasons why you should do this.
+In one of my previous articles I talked about why should consider starting a side hustle and in that article, I mentioned a lot of great reasons why you should do this.

 More than anything it can help you greatly improve your finances and save extra money.
-In fact to date I’ve earned over $35,000 with my side hustle and it has done a lot to improve my life.
+In fact, to date, I’ve earned over $35,000 with my side hustle and it has done a lot to improve my life.

-However the next question that you may also be wondering is how to find the time for your side hustle.
+However, the next question that you may also be wondering is how to find the time for your side hustle.
 This was a big question for me when I was getting started and with 3 kids, a wife, and a job, it can get a bit overwhelming.

-So in this article I’m going to share my past six and a half years of experience what I’m doing to find time for my side hustle and how you can do the same.
+So in this article, I’m going to share my past six and a half years of experience what I’m doing to find time for my side hustle, and how you can do the same.

-The first question you need to consider is how much time you want to dedicate towards your side hustle.
+The first question you need to consider is how much time you want to dedicate to your side hustle.
 Some people say you need to put in 10 to 20 hours a week but I disagree.

 I’ve found consistency to be the key to a long term business.
 If you work a few hours one day and none the next few weeks you won’t be able to build any momentum and momentum is the key to getting things off the ground.

 For example, I find when I blog consistently and put a new article out every week I tend to see more traffic and consistent visitors to my site.
 On the other hand if I only post every few weeks at most I won’t see as much traffic.

 Once you are consistently working a half hour a day then bump it up to an hour a day.
 Most people think that you can’t get much done with seven hours a week but as I will show you in this article you can actually get more done than you think.